 Opting out of the experience race

 The discipline now doesn’t lie in simply adding experiences per se but rather in being able to discern and filter when adding experiences is extraneous and will only serve to dilute what customers get.
-And that’s hard.
+Making brand experiences that really count is hard.
 As the arms race for more content, more stories, more experiences and more journeys continues to ramp up, a powerful herd mentality has set in.
 The new FOMO for marketers is that their brand doesn’t tick these boxes, that it doesn’t keep up and that such shortcomings make it uncompetitive.
 There is a risk of that to be sure.
 But there is perhaps a greater risk that the brands that obsess on this are throwing a great deal of effort and resources at looking more and more like everyone else whilst telling themselves that they are somehow differentiating themselves.

-My own view is that we will see increasing polarisation around experience strategies.
-Right now, a lot of brands are reluctant to embrace simplicity because they worry that it signals discounting.
+My own view is that we will see increasing polarisation around experience strategies as more and more brands ask if there should always be a brand experience?
+Right now, a lot of brands are reluctant to embrace simplicity.
 But, as the pressure to delight consumers becomes greater and greater, the wish to explore options that are more minimalist and straight-forward will increase.